Skip to main content

 Hormone Receptors and Genetic Dialects

 Imagine your DNA as a master library of architectural plans for building every component of your body.
-The genes related to your are the specific blueprints for hormone receptors, metabolic enzymes, and transport proteins.
+The genes related to your endocrine system are the specific blueprints for hormone receptors, metabolic enzymes, and transport proteins.
 While we all have the same set of genes, we possess different versions, or alleles.

 These are like regional dialects of a common language.
 A message spoken in one dialect might be understood perfectly in one region and less clearly in another.
 In the same way, a standard dose of testosterone or estrogen represents a single, standardized message.